tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Delete-Blob.md

 |`snapshot`|Optional.
 The snapshot parameter is an opaque `DateTime` value that, when present, specifies the blob snapshot to delete.
 For more information on working with blob snapshots, see [Creating a Snapshot of a Blob](Creating-a-Snapshot-of-a-Blob.md).|
 |`versionid`|Optional, version 2019-12-12 and newer.
 The versionid parameter is an opaque `DateTime` value that, when present, specifies the Version of the blob to delete.|
 |`timeout`|Optional.
 The `timeout` parameter is expressed in seconds.
 For more information, see [Setting Timeouts for Blob Service Operations](Setting-Timeouts-for-Blob-Service-Operations.md).|
+|`deletetype`|Opeional.
+Available for version 2020-02-10 or later.
+The value of `deletetype` could only be `permanent`.
+For more information, see Remarks below.

 ### Request Headers
  The following table describes required and optional request headers.